Thank you, Chair. I speak on behalf of the European Union and its Member States

-The Candidate Countries Montenegro[*] and Albania*, the country of the Stabilisation and Association Process and potential candidate Bosnia and Herzegovina, and the EFTA countries Norway, members of the European Economic Area, align themselves with this statement.
+The Candidate Countries Turkey, Montenegro[*] and Albania[*], the EFTA country Norway, member of the European Economic Area, as well as Armenia and Georgia align themselves with this statement.